ATACANKY/smarthome-v2.0/README.md

 2) start the apache
 3) open cmd and write "ipconfig"
 4) ipv4 is your XAMPP ip adress
-5) change is the "your ip adress"
+5) change "your ip adress" ipv4 adress